1907cloudgcp/Project3Collective/Terraform/README.md

   - One to act as a data sink
   - One to hold the static front end page
 - A Postgres database
+  - A premade database user is commented out
 - A service account for the Jenkins server
   - Also a custom role for the service account
 - Enable Stackdriver logging to log data into the sink bucket